jundalisay/spblist/content/en/social/supersociology/precrisis-years.md

 When all the individual experiences of all the people (self-organisms) in a country are combined, the result is a larger metaphysical organism called a **society**. *

-> *An analogy is Firefox is a society with individual tabs, similar to but different from Chrome.
+> *An analogy is Firefox as a society with individual tabs, similar to but different from Chrome.

 This has its own soul which we call the '**soul of society**'.